Hugbod1/TicTacToe/docs/Design_report_hugbod.md

 ![class_diagram.png](http://oi64.tinypic.com/fa8ro7.jpg" Class Diagram")

-The intention for the class TicTacToe is to contain the elements affecting and communicating with the Jframe user interface while having the Service class handle the business logic of the game.
+The intention for the class TicTacToe is to contain the elements affecting and communicating with the JFrame user interface while having the Service class handle the business logic of the game.

 ---
 *Copyright © 2015 - Hugboð Development*